zhXchD/tp/docs/UserGuide.md

 :bulb: **Tips:**<br>

 * A contact can have any number of tags (including 0).
+* `NAME` must not be a name that is already used in the address book, even if it has different case letters.
 * `TAG` must be alphanumeric, without spaces.
 * `PHONE_NUMBER` must be a valid Singaporean number, 8 digits long and starting with either 6, 8, or 9.
 * The country code +65 is also accepted at the start of `PHONE_NUMBER`.